 This is Saikoji Temple.

 The temple deifies Daikokuten (Mahakala).
 Daikokuten has a mallet bringing fortune and often stands on straw rice bags.
-He brings us a huge harvest and prosperity for descendants.
+He brings us a huge harvest and prosperity for our descendants.

 This is Ryuanji Temple.